 Breakdown of microbiologically documented infections in neutropenic patients.

 Gram-positive organisms are the most frequent cause of bloodstream infections in neutropenic patients (3,10).
 Bloodstream infections however, account for only 20 to 35% of documented infections.
 Infections at most other sites are caused more often by gram-negative bacilli and are frequently polymicrobial (see Fig. 43-4) (11).
-The ...
+The most common fungal organisms causing infections ...